-Federal Estate Tax Exemption - What It Means to You
+Federal Estate Tax Exemption in California - What It Means to You

 The Tax Cuts and Jobs Act (TCJA) dramatically (but temporarily) increased the exemption level of the estate, gift and generation skipping tax by decreasing taxpayers liable for this tax by over two-thirds.
 The impact of this Act for the government compared with the $1 million exemption and 55% rate under another estate tax reduction law of 2001 (Economic Growth & Tax Relief Reconciliation Act - "EGRRRA), the new permanent rules were estimated to lose an average of about $37 billion over the next 10 years, a two-thirds reduction in estate tax revenues, with some estimating the reduction in revenues to be as high as $83 billion over the next decade if the Act is extended.
 For the individual taxpayer, the Act provides an exemption from federal estate taxes for the estate of an unmarried person valued in 2020 at $11 million and, twice that amount for the estate of a married couple, (with increases adjusted up for inflation each year).